Verdecelulandres/Random-Quote-Machine/README.md

     2. https://www.youtube.com/watch?v=-_W1jXY-2-0

 I just used #1 to get started because I did not know how to set-up react and node in my computer.
-I used #2 to understand how to get the quotes database and use it in my react app.
+I used #2 to understand how to get the quotes database, fetch it with an async function to use in my react app.

 The template code was provided by running the npx create-react-app command